NTIA/scos-usrp/README.md

 python>=3.6.

-It is highly recommended that you first initialize a virtual development environment using a tool such a conda or venv.
-The following commands create a virtual environment using venv and install the required dependencies for development and testing.
+It is highly recommended that you first initialize a virtual development environment using a tool such a `conda` or `venv`.
+The following commands create a virtual environment using `venv` and install the required dependencies for development and testing.

 ```python
 python3 -m venv ./venv